 - Provide Experience Declaration Form: Candidates must provide a signed declaration attesting to at least three years of management consulting experience, including the immediate past 12 months (will be verified by CMC-GI’s Registrar or designate).

 - Provide Engagement Summaries: Candidates must submit a minimum of three detailed written descriptions of consulting projects in which they have been involved.
-Please note that CMC-GI’s Registrar or designate reserves the right to request additional engagement summaries, if deemed appropriate in the view of the Committee and assessors.
+Please note that CMC-GI’s Registrar or designate reserves the right to request additional engagement summaries.

 - Provide Client Deliverables: Candidates are advised to bring sample client deliverables to their Oral Assessment, based on one engagement summary and the client reference for the same project.
 Please note that oral assessors sign a confidentiality agreement prior to the Assessment session.